pawel1830/QCleaner/README.md

-What is Qszukacz?
+What is QCleaner?
 =================

-Qszukacz is just my small attempt to learn Qt.
+QCleaner is just my small attempt to learn Qt.

 Basically what it does is searching for file duplicates